VahidGh/mathjslab/README.md

-This package emulates a parser and evaluator for a subset of [MATLAB&reg;](https://www.mathworks.com/)/[Octave](https://www.gnu.org/software/octave/) language written completely in [Typescript](https://www.typescriptlang.org/).
+This package emulates a parser and evaluator for a subset of [MATLAB&reg;](https://www.mathworks.com/)/[Octave](https://www.gnu.org/software/octave/) language.
+It is written completely in [Typescript](https://www.typescriptlang.org/).

 It can run in browser environment and implements an arbitrary precision arithmetics using [decimal.js](https://www.npmjs.com/package/decimal.js)